• What is the Vine of Obstacles?

 • Zazen

-• Vine students commit to establish and maintain a consistent zazen practice, and to support each other by sharing their practice details in a weekly group spreadsheet.
+• Vine students commit to establish and maintain a consistent zazen practice, and to support each other by sharing their daily practice details in a group spreadsheet.

-• "Consistent practice" means engaging in a minimum of 300 minutes of zazen each week, via online group zazen sessions and in solo sitting periods at home.
+• "Consistent practice" = a minimum of 300 minutes of zazen each week, via online group zazen sessions and in solo sitting periods at home, generally for an hour a day at least five days a week (unless traveling for work or vacations, experiencing major illness, or navigating some other significant life-altering event).

-• This translates into students practicing zazen for an hour a day at least five days a week, unless away on vacation, traveling for work, experiencing major illness, or navigating some other significant life-altering event.
-During practice periods and intensives, most students increase their zazen time, with some doing up to two hours a day during the training period.
+• During practice periods and intensives, most students increase their zazen time, with some doing up to two hours a day during the training periods.

 • In our style, the focus in zazen is on breath practice; the key-phrase method of kōan introspection; or another practice method given by the teachers.